tebaldi/movies-app/README.md

 # movies-app
 App for cinephiles and movie hobbyists

+VISUAL STUDIO SOLUTIONS
+* I´ve created two Solution projects just for show the concepts of the server side structure also
+	* MOBILE SOLUTION - Here stands the code that is related for the Mobile Solution to function without the Server specifics
+	* SERVER SOLUTION - Here stands the code that is related for the Server Solution to function without the Mobile specifics

 BUILD INSTRUCTIONS
 * Make sure that all Nugget packages are restored when building.
 They are commonly restored in response to a build command.
 If not, please access the NuggetPackeged Manager for the solution and restore from there.